Fred Russ Forest County Park

 Newton Woods is classified by MSU as a “virtually undisturbed, mature oak-hickory forest.”
 In addition, the larger Fred Russ Forest and Park are noted for their black walnuts and tulip trees.
 One of the tulip trees has been identified as the largest tree of this type in Michigan and is claimed to be 180 feet tall.

-Adjacent to the Fred Russ Forest on the east is the site of the now-vanished hamlet of Volinia or Volina, which existed from 1834 until 1902.
+Adjacent to the Fred Russ Forest on the east is the site of the now-vanished hamlet of Volinia, which existed from 1834 until 1902.
 The hamlet was located where the Marcellus Highway crosses Gards Prairie Road.

 Newton Woods is named after George Newton, who represented Volinia and neighboring communities in the Michigan General Assembly.
 Newton’s Victorian mansion (George Newton House) survives on the Marcellus Highway near the woods and was named as a registered Michigan historic site in 1974 as Registered Site LO367.
 A historic marker was erected.

 - Horseshoe Pits

 - Hiking trails (4 mi.)

 - Canoe landing